nih-cfde/training-and-engagement/docs/Tutorials/ProtectedBranch_HowTo.md

     git push origin <my branch>:preview

 If you are pushing a really large change (like revamping a website), you may want to use `preview -f`.
-The `-f | --force` option tells git to make the change regardless of the history of changes; kind of like giving it a new starting point for its version tracking.
-For most edits, however, this option is not necessary because you want to preserve the version history.
+The `-f | --force` option tells git to make the change regardless of the history of changes.
+Since this gives the branch a new starting point for its version tracking, please *ONLY* use it on the preview branch.
+For most edits, you want to preserve the version history so you do NOT need this option.

 (4) Click on the preview branch in readthedocs.
 This should take you to
     the website.
 Copy and paste the link on your GitHub PR.